Nicoleneu/Virtual-Network-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?

-      One of the main advantages of automating configurations with Ansible is that Ansible uses a simple syntax written in YAML called playbooks.
+      -One of the main advantages of automating configurations with Ansible is that Ansible uses a simple syntax written in YAML called playbooks.
 These playbooks can be written to automate storage, servers, and networking.
 These manual tasks can be difficult to repeat, so using Ansible to configure these components makes the tasks easier to complete and less vulnerable to error.

 The playbook implements the following tasks: